 North Crest Trail is a 20.6 mile moderately trafficked out and back trail located near Placitas, New Mexico that features beautiful wild flowers and is rated as difficult.
-The trail offers a number of activity options and is accessible from April until November.
+The trail offers a number of activity options and is best used from April until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash